xfce-mirror/xfwl4/README.md

 You may not need some of these if you disable some features of the application.

+You will also need these versions of the following Xfce components
+installed:

+* `xfwm4` (any version)
+    * `xfwl4` uses `xfwm4`'s themes and will not start without them.
-xfwl4 also requires xfwm4 to be installed at present, for decoration themes.
-You can also use xfwm4's settings dialogs to configure xfwl4 (as well as other Xfce settings dialogs).
+      You can also use `xfwm4`'s settings dialogs to configure `xfwl4`'s window management behavior.
+* `xfce4-settings` (git rev ` ` or newer)
+    * Wayland-related fixes for Display and Keyboard settings.
+Note that Mouse/Touchpad settings does not yet work on Wayland.
+* `xfdesktop` (git rev `5756e94d` or newer)
+    * Fixes for the settings dialog while running under Wayland.

 ### Building

-The repository makes use of git submodules; make sure you clone with `--recursive`, or, if you haven't, run `git submodule update --init`.
+The repository makes use of git submodules; make sure you clone with `--recursive`, or, if you already have a checkout without the submodules, run `git submodule update --init`.

-#### Development

-If you are just doing development or testing, you can use the regular `cargo` commands (`cargo build`, `cargo test`, `cargo run` directly to build, test, and run the project.

-You will need xfwm4's themes installed in one of the search paths (`~/.themes`, `~/.local/share/themes`, `$XDG_DATA_DIRS/themes`) in order for xfwl4 to find them.

 #### Release/Install